matteo-bastico/CoupLap/README.md

 # Coupled Laplacian Eigenmaps for Locally-Aware 3D Rigid Point Cloud Matching
 ### Citation

-Our paper has been accepted at ICCVW 2023 and is available on [ArXiv](https://arxiv.org/abs/2310.05572).
+Our paper has been accepted at CVPR 2024 and is available on [ArXiv](https://arxiv.org/abs/2402.17372).
 Please cite our work with
 ```sh

 @misc{bastico_coupled_2024,